-For this there is on the one hand the option to formulate a static subject, which is inserted unchanged in all messages for the respective use.
+On the one hand, there is the option to formulate a static subject, which is inserted unchanged into all messages for the respective use.

-Another option is to formulate dynamic subjects that adapt to the content of each message by using placeholders.
+Another option is the formulation of dynamic subjects, which adapt to the content of the individual message by using placeholders.

-You can define the placeholders by clicking the […] button on the right margin in the Email Subject field.
+You can define the placeholders by clicking the […] button in the Filename field at the right margin.

 Placeholder - Here you define how your placeholder should look like.